 The old rotten log remnants near the path and a leveling of the path, with a marked trail cutting off to the left shortly after this point.
 This new "trail" is quite evenly aligned with the west scree gully descent path.

-About 20m up trail from the log remnant on the path, a faint and new trail cuts off left (north) and down and across to the creek crossing.
+About 20m up trail from the log remnant on the path just past a flattish small boulder on the main trail, veer left (north) and down and across to the creek crossing.
 This "trail" has a tendency to overgrow quickly due to its "boggy" nature.

 Good idea to have a pair of water shoes or sandals to change into, seemingly no matter what month of the year you are doing the approach!
 Something more sturdy than flip-flops for the bog will save your regular shoes from the muck.

 Some white climbers tape on a tree (also temporary) also points the way to the trail.
 Brown colored rigging cord also marks part of the way to get you started.
 Once on the trail, it should be fairly easy to follow the short way to the creek crossing.
 Here, a fixed line and makeshift log "bridge" (courtesy of Swiss Domi Hari and Bruno Matti from the Bernese Oberland!) allow an easy crossing.
 Continue on the path to a short scree/boulder field which ascends the left side of the formation.
 After 25m, skirt along the base of the lower wall.
 Pass huge overhanging quartzite rock and an old bivy platform (?) and after meeting the dark colored granite, continue until the very lowest toe of the Beast.
 Cairns may be of further assistance.

 Other approaches are also possible but they will invariably involve heinous bushwhacking.
 The above listed option is quite painless, compared to other Bell's approaches.

 ['4 Stars',0],['3 Stars',2],['2 Stars',0],['1 Star',0],['Bomb',0]